CS-433/ml-project-2-cqtv2-0/README.md

 Training and test data is in the `data/` folder, where training data is in the `training/` folder, where as testing data in the  `test_set_images/` folder.
 ### Pre-trained Models:

-We already trained some models and can downloaded using this link [Here](https://drive.google.com/drive/folders/14NhAve6aNABjOpMuy992qnWQo69sOPww?usp=sharing).
+We already trained some models and provided those who performs the best and can downloaded using this link [Here](https://drive.google.com/drive/folders/14NhAve6aNABjOpMuy992qnWQo69sOPww?usp=sharing).

 Each of these models when loaded contains information about which model is it and their parameters:
 - `models_2_64.pth`: `U-Net` model with `L=2` and `C=64` trained during `50 epochs`